winstxnhdw/WaypointGenerator/README.md

 ```

 ## Additional Information
-Exported waypoints can be imported using the `pandas` library.
+Exported waypoints can be imported using the `pandas` library with the following block.
 ```python
 import pandas as pd